pgierz/MyPythonModules/README.md

 - `basemap_wrappers` : some shortcuts for the Basemap toolkit to make maps faster

-Here's a minimal example script:
+Here's a minimal example script, also included in the directory `examples`:

 ```python
 from plot_tools import plot_var_from_ncdf_file
 from basemap_wrappers import map_global